-The Renewable Energy (Jobs and Investment) Bill 2017
+The Renewable Energy (Jobs and Investment) Act 2017 (Vic)

-The Renewable Energy (Jobs and Investment) Bill 2017 will legislate the Victorian Renewable Energy Targets, demonstrating Victoria’s leadership on renewable energy.
+The Renewable Energy (Jobs and Investment) Act 2017 (Vic) legislates the Victorian Renewable Energy Targets, demonstrating Victoria’s leadership on renewable energy.

 Meeting the targets will bring forward significant investment in new renewable energy projects in Victoria, create thousands of jobs, put downward pressure on electricity prices and secure Victoria’s electricity supply.

-The Bill is part of a package of policy reforms designed to deliver investment and employment in Victoria, ensuring a sustainable economy for current and future generations.
+The Act is part of a package of policy reforms designed to deliver investment and employment in Victoria, ensuring a sustainable economy for current and future generations.

 VRET will be supported by the Victorian Renewable Energy Auction Scheme (VREAS), offering long-term contracts to successful renewable energy projects.